-- 1. Digital Signs are prohibited in MCP Lighting Character Zone A and Zone B (see Exhibit 7-3 of the MCP).
-Where allowable, all sign types permitted in this Sign Program can use Digital Displays, except Supergraphics.
-Gateway Signs, and Temporary Signs. - Locations and design of Digital Signs shall be approved by the City consistent with this CSP. - Digital Signs shall be thoughtfully integrated into the architecture and appropriately scaled for the building and street on which they are located. - Content displayed on Digital Signs facing public streets shall take at least one (1) second to fade into the content from the immediately prior content and shall take at least one (1) second to fade out of the content to the immediately succeeding content for a total maximum transition period of two (2) seconds. - 5.
+- Digital Signs are prohibited in MCP Lighting Character Zone A and Zone B (see Exhibit 7-3 of the MCP).
+Where allowable, all sign types permitted in this Sign Program can use Digital Displays, except Supergraphics and Major Gateway Signs as shown on Exhibit 03A. - 2.
+Locations and design of Digital Signs shall be approved by the City consistent with this CSP. - 3.
+Digital Signs shall be thoughtfully integrated into the architecture and appropriately scaled for the building and street on which they are located. - 4.
+Content displayed on Digital Signs facing public streets shall take at least one (1) second to fade into the content from the immediately prior content and shall take at least one (1) second to fade out of the content to the immediately succeeding content for a total maximum transition period of two (2) seconds. - 5.
 Sound shall be allowed only during special events, for example, celebrations, festivals, or Stadium-sponsored events. - 6.
 Digital Signs shall not use stroboscopic or flashing elements which rapidly change direction, oscillate, flash or reverse in contrast. - 7.
-Digital Signs shall not incorporate driver interaction features. - Digital Signs that are architecturally integrated into buildings may cover windows provided they use mesh, blade or louver technology which allows transparency through the windows.
+Digital Signs shall not incorporate driver interaction features. - 8.
+Digital Signs that are architecturally integrated into buildings may cover windows provided they use mesh, blade or louver technology which allows transparency through the windows.